Current Time in Saint-Hyacinthe

 What currency does Saint-Hyacinthe use?

-How far ahead or behind is Saint-Hyacinthe compared with London, Tokyo, and Dubai?
+How far ahead is Saint-Hyacinthe from Tokyo?